 Leaving home as a young person

 When to leave home is a major decision which should not be taken lightly.
-Although leaving home will grant you more freedom, it also means you will have responsibilities that you have probably not had to deal with before.
+Although leaving home will grant you more freedom, it also means you'll have responsibilities that you have probably not had to deal with before.

 You won't be entitled to a council home and you may have to find a deposit and rent in advance for a home in the private sector.